USPTO Examiner LEE ANDREW P - Art Unit 1691

 Executive Summary

-Examiner LEE, ANDREW P works in Art Unit 1691 and has examined 39 patent applications in our dataset.
-With an allowance rate of 84.6%, this examiner has an above-average tendency to allow applications.
-Applications typically reach final disposition in approximately 31 months.
+Examiner LEE, ANDREW P works in Art Unit 1691 and has examined 46 patent applications in our dataset.
+With an allowance rate of 93.5%, this examiner allows applications at a higher rate than most examiners at the USPTO.
+Applications typically reach final disposition in approximately 40 months.

 Allowance Patterns

-Examiner LEE, ANDREW P's allowance rate of 84.6% places them in the 55% percentile among all USPTO examiners.
-This examiner has an above-average tendency to allow applications.
+Examiner LEE, ANDREW P's allowance rate of 93.5% places them in the 81% percentile among all USPTO examiners.
+This examiner is more likely to allow applications than most examiners at the USPTO.

 Office Action Patterns